Black and Gold Picture Frames

 Gilders of the Baroque era made consistent use of black paint on frames.
 As you probably know, the Baroque style stands out for very rich decorations.
 Even though 17th-century frames tend to be large and overloaded with carvings, there are good examples of balanced frames.
 Indeed, black lacquer helps a lot to mitigate the excess of ornamentations on Baroque models.

 Italy and Spain realized astonishing examples of black and gold ornate picture frames.
-Especially South Italy, which was under the Spanish government, accomplished with the production of famous style frames.
+Especially South Italy, which was under the Spanish government, accomplished the production of famous style frames.
 Roman frames as well, with the Salvator Rosa model, became famous.

 See below a couple of frames of the 1600s in gold leaf and black paint:

 As you’ve noticed from the links above, Roman models are more sophisticated.
-In fact, they have more carvings on their profiles.
-On the other hand, Spanish gilders simplified quite a lot the same type of frames.
+They have more carvings on their profiles.
+On the other hand, Spanish gilders simplified quite a lot of the same types of frames.
 Even the Neapolitan artisans used the black lacquer similarly to Spanish gilders.
 Probably, the Spanish craftsmen got influenced by Naples styles.
 Remember that South Italy was under the Spanish crown.

 Dutch frames deserve an entire section of this article.
 Even though the majority of Flemish frames are completely black, still, there is a typical model that we want to share here.
 Follow the link below to see a Dutch black and gold leaf picture frame: Flemish frame.

-Notice that a single line of gold along the inner frame, light up the entire black structure.
+Notice that a single line of gold along the inner frame lights up the entire black structure.
 The beauty of this model is due precisely to that bit of gold leaf.
 On one hand, the black lacquer maintains the structure light.
 On the other hand, a spot of gold enriches a very dark structure.